yyc9268/Sealion_Detection_Classification/README.md

-# Sealion detection and classification
+## Sealion detection and classification

-The purpose of this code is detecting sealions on the image and classify it.

 This code was used for [NOAA sealion competition](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) in KAGGLE and final result is **58th**.